 Advising is too often relegated to a functional role, even at the very best institutions.
 Yet as Dan Chambliss and Christopher Takacs confirm in their 2014 book, How College Works (Harvard), relationships with faculty and staff play a decisive role in student success.

 Too often, however, mentorship is a product of generosity or chance.
 Look for a college where advising is formalized, recognized as an intellectual pursuit akin to teaching, and includes staff.

 3. Work as Learning

 Opportunities for work experiences are important, and not just as ways of testing career interests and building networks.
 The learning that happens through work — internships, community service, campus jobs, or outside employment — is as valuable as what you learn in the classroom.
 Find a college or university where these spheres are intentionally connected and where reflection on work is woven throughout your studies.

 4. Demonstrated Commitment to Equity-Minded Practices

 Look for a campus where diversity, equity, inclusion, and antiracism work are expressed through concrete action.
-Colleges and universities have gotten very good at touting their values, but are less good at systematically reviewing their own practices through a racial equity lens — and adjusting them to remake the stakes of institutional success.
-A college or university that doesn’t do this, doesn’t see the world and isn’t where you want your student to be.
+Colleges and universities have gotten very good at touting their values.
+Still, they are less good at systematically reviewing their own practices through a racial equity lens — and adjusting them to remake the stakes of institutional success.
+A college or university that doesn’t do this doesn’t see the world and isn’t where you want your student to be.

 My advice, then, as we go fully into this year’s admissions cycle, is to choose a college or university that sees education as the personal and social good it is meant to be.
 We talk a lot about what is broken in higher education in this country.
-And much is, not the least of which is the flawed notion of meritocracy Selingo’s book reconfirms.
+And much is, not the least, the flawed notion of meritocracy Selingo’s book reconfirms.
 But opportunities for transformative learning nonetheless abound.
 You should find them.